-Valuation Date: June 30, 2018Funded Ratio: 80.6%Valuation Date: June 30, 2019Funded Ratio: 77.2%Valuation Date: June 30, 2020Funded Ratio: 76.3%
+Valuation Date Funded Ratio

+June 30, 2019 77.2%

+June 30, 2020 76.3%

+June 30, 2021 79.3%

-It is our opinion that LACERA continues in sound financial condition as of June 30, 2020.
-Most of this year's decrease in the Funded Ratio is due to the recognition of actuarial asset losses from the current and prior years, and salary increases larger than expected.
-Using the market value of assets on June 30, 2020, the Funded Ratio would be 74 percent.
-As of June 30, 2020, a net asset loss is being deferred.
+It is our opinion that LACERA continues in sound financial condition as of June 30, 2021.
+The increase in the Funded Ratio since the prior year is primarily due to the recognition of actuarial asset gains from the current year, with an offset for larger than expected salary increases.
+Using the market value of assets as of June 30, 2021, the Funded Ratio would be 88.3%.
+As of June 30, 2021 a net asset gain is being deferred.

-LACERA's funding policy provides that the County's contributions are equal to the normal cost rate, net of member contributions, plus the amortization payment of any Unfunded Actuarial Accrued Liability (UAAL) or minus the amortization of any surplus funding.
-A UAAL occurs when the Funded Ratio is less than 100 percent.
+LACERA's funding policy provides that the County's contributions are equal to the normal cost rate, net of member contributions, plus the amortization payment of any Unfunded Actuarial Accrued Liability (UAAL) or minus the amortization of any Surplus Funding.
+A UAAL occurs when the Funded Ratio is less than 100%.
 Effective with the June 30, 2019 valuation, the amortization of the UAAL uses a layered 20-year approach, under which increases or decreases in the UAAL each year are amortized over closed 20-year periods.
 All layers created prior to June 30, 2019 with a period greater than 22 years were re-amortized over new closed 22-year periods at that time.
-Surplus funding occurs when the Funded Ratio is greater than 120 percent.
-If the Funded Ratio exceeds 120 percent and all conditions in California Government Code Section 7522.52(b) are satisfied, then the surplus funding is amortized over an open 30-year period.
+Surplus Funding occurs when the Funded Ratio is greater than 120%.
+If the Funded Ratio exceeds 120% and all conditions in California Government Code Section 7522.52(b) are satisfied, then the Surplus Funding is amortized over an open 30-year period.